DCSO/flor/README.md

 # Requirements

-Flor is compatible with Python 2 and Python 3 and does not require any non-standard modules.
+Flor is compatible with Python 2.7+ and Python 3.2+ as well as PyPy2/3 and does not require any non-standard modules.

 # Installation